What is a proposal in business?

-A business proposal is a written document given to a potential client by a seller with the aim to win a project.
+A business proposal is a written document used in the sales process.
+Business proposals are given to a potential client by a seller with the aim to win a project.

-Business proposals can be requested by a client or sent unsolicited to an advertised job/project.
+Business proposals can be requested by a client via RFP or sent unsolicited to an advertised job/project.
+Any business can make professional business proposals to win more work, introduce their business and maintain dialogue with clients.

 A business proposal is a written document from a seller/supplier to a potential client to win a specific project.